 I’ve written two critically-acclaimed young adult novels, Walking Backward and All Good Children, two middle-grade comedies, 26 Tips for Surviving Grade 6 and 28 Tricks for a Fearless Grade 6, and one unfortunately titled picture-book, My Cat Isis.

-I have a second picture book in development, an animal adventure trilogy in its final stages, and many short stories in literary journals that I’ve yet to amass into a collection.
+I have a second picture book in development, an animal adventure in its final stages, and many short stories in literary journals that I’ve yet to amass into a collection.

 Got fear?
 Get laughing.